Franconia Sculpture Park

 There are presently no open calls for submissions.

-We support sculpture, land art, ceramics, contemporary craft, experimental sound/music, socially engaged art, multidisciplinary art, installation, and performance.
+We support Writers, Artist Families, and sculpture and installation artists including land art, ceramics, contemporary craft, experimental sound/music, and performance art.
 The program and facilities promote a collaborative community, foster new work and intellectual exchange, offer exhibition and presentation opportunities, and provide artists with exposure to the Twin Cities.
 We encourage experimentation and knowledge-building--whether artists seek to redefine process, reflect social and cultural contexts of our time, or push conceptual or material boundaries.

-* Fees will be adjusted through the application process.
+(Fees will be adjusted and reflected through the application process)